 However, the Lakenvelders take well to heat, and will likely give up some of their flightiness in the winter-time in exchange for the comfort of a nice, heated coop.

-As the Lakenvelder is otherwise not particularly docile and is known for its overall flightiness, these chickens should have plenty of space to roam and forage within.
+Since the Lakenvelder is not particularly docile and is known for its overall flightiness, these chickens should have plenty of space to roam and forage within.
 Giving your Lakenvelder space to roam is essential to its happiness.

 Owners should also keep in mind that the Lakenvelder is considered to be an endangered species, as the breed’s popularity has declined drastically over the years.
 Being sure to maximize breeding, pairing Lakenvelders with hens willing to sit on their eggs, for example, could potentially prove to be lucrative to Lakenvelder owners.